AlexSmet/NumberScrollAnimatedView/README.md

 Animation parameters
 ---
 - `animationDuration`
 - `animationTimeOffsetRule`, specifies the offset of the animation start time for each numerical symbol.
-By default the function return random values from 0 to 1.
+By default this function return random values from 0 to 1.
 - `animationDurationOffsetRule`, specifies the change in animation duration for each numerical symbol.
-By default the function return random values from 0 to 1.
+By default this function return random values from 0 to 1.
 - `scrollingDirectionRule`, specifies the animation direction (UP or DOWN) for each numerical symbol.
-By default the rule return random values.
+By default this rule return random values.
 - `inverseSequenceRule`, specifies whether to invert the sequence of numbers or not.
-By default is 0123456789, with inversion 9876543210
+Default sequence is 0123456789,  inverted - 9876543210

 Animation examples
 ---